Kaholo/kaholo-plugin-text-editor/README.md

 # kaholo-plugin-textEditor
 Text editor plugin for Kaholo.
+Creates file, adds content, search/replace, and reads file for output in Final Results.
+For other file operations such as `chmod` or `rm`, please use the Command Line plugin instead.

 ## Method: Create New File
 Create a new file with specified content in the specified path.